LebedevSergeyVach/WebsiteProductPlacement/README.md

 * [Lebedev Sergey](https://github.com/LebedevSergeyV) – Product Lead & Fullstack Developer

 * [Website](http://109.111.185.225) - a link to a website located on its server with a white (external) ip address connected.
 [LebedevSergeyV](https://github.com/LebedevSergeyV).
 A fresh and constantly updated version of the site.

-* [Website](https://garage.xiver.ru) - link to the website on the server [GigantPro](https://github.com/GigantPro).
-Fucking great man.
-Previous version of the site.

 ___